vitmalina/w2ui/readme.md

 - Concatenates and minifies CSS files
 - Concatenates and minifies JS files

-In order to be able to use ANT, you will need to install Node.JS and NMP on your machine, then run the following commands to install dependencies
+In order to be able to use ANT, you will need to install Node.JS and NPM on your machine, then run the following commands to install dependencies

 ```
 sudo npm install less -g